endless-sky/endless-sky-wiki/wiki/MapData.md

 The name of a [fleet](CreatingFleets) that is spawned in this system with a certain period.
 The period of a fleet is the average number of frames between each spawning of this specific fleet, with there being 60 frames in a second.
 A random number from 0 to `period - 1` is rolled each frame, and if the result lands on 0 then a fleet is spawned.

-Beginning in v.
-0.10.11, fleets can be given to spawn conditions.
-A fleet will only appear if the to spawn condition is fulfilled.
+Beginning in **v.
+0.10.11**, fleets can be given `to spawn` conditions.
+A fleet will only appear if the `to spawn` condition is fulfilled.

 ```html
 raid <fleet> [<min-attraction#> [<max-attraction#>]]